Corresponding Member of the Faculty of Global Health and Social Medicine

 Maude and Lillian Presley Professor of Global Health and Social Medicine

-Anne E. Becker is the Maude and Lillian Presley professor of global health and social medicine and associate professor of psychiatry at Harvard Medical School.
-She is also vice chair of the Department of Global Health and Social Medicine as well as director of the Social Sciences M.D.-Ph.D.
-Program at Harvard Medical School.
+Anne E. Becker is the Maude and Lillian Presley professor of global health and social medicine and associate professor of psychiatry at Harvard Medical School (HMS).
+She is also vice chair of the Department of Global Health and Social Medicine at HMS as well as a member of the Leadership Council of the Harvard/MIT M.D.-Ph.D.
+Program.
 Dr. Becker received her PhD in anthropology from Harvard Graduate School of Arts and Sciences and her MD from Harvard Medical School.
 She trained in psychiatry at Massachusetts General Hospital.
 Dr.

 Senior Lecturer on Global Health and Social Medicine